AlexSundermann/timelinePlot/README.md

 # Timeline Viz
-A work in progress package to visualize time to event data.
+A package to visualize timing of events in a longitudinal study.

 to install: